 - Pre-heat your oven to 375 degrees.

 - Slice your peaches.
-You want to slice your peaches to a width of about ⅛ inch.
+You want to slice your peaches to a width of about ⅛ inches thick.
 You also want to choose the least ripe peaches you can find since you want them to hold up in the baking process.
-Save your super ripe peaches for eating as is.
+Save your super ripe peaches for eating as is.3 Peaches

-- Next you want to roll out your dough.
-Now you can start with store bought pie crust or make your own.
+- Next you want to roll out your dough to about a 12 inch diameter.
+Now you can start with store bought pie crust or make your own.1 Pie Crust

 - Place your rolled out dough on to a large baking pan.